Code-Institute-Submissions/milestone-project-135/README.md

 The content for this website is fictional and written by myself.
 The images are almost all my own, except for one which was taken from Unsplash and is referenced below.

 I found the Code Institute Slack Community's Peer Code Review channel really useful to look through when considering the content for this project.

-Thank you to my mentor Seun Owonikoko for suggesting that I look at the following README.md file by fellow Code Institute student Miranda https://github.com/mkthewlis/Milestone-Project-2/blob/master/README.md when doing my own README.md file.

 ### Media
 * The stock image used for the hero image can be found at the following link: [Unsplash](https://unsplash.com/photos/2JOxWQoxGtU)